WMD-group/SMACT/docs/smact.dopant_prediction.rst

 #.
    :class:`~smact.dopant_prediction.doper.Doper`, A class to identify possible dopants. :meth:`~smact.dopant_prediction.doper.Doper.get_dopants` returns a dictionary keyed by "n-type cation substitutions", "p-type cation substitutions", "n-type anion substitutions" and "p-type anion substitutions".

+See :doc:`/examples/doper` for a worked example, covering the default lambda table, a species embedding and the table and heatmap outputs.

 Submodules
 ----------